 Category Q1 in Organic Chemistry

-The SCImago Journal Rank (SJR) indicator, like the SNIP, also normalizes the citations based on the subject field and additionally attempts to normalize for “journal prestige” and is also based on Scopus data.
+The SCImago Journal Rank (SJR) indicator (also based on Scopus® data) is a factor that normalizes the citations based on the subject field and attempts to normalize for “journal prestige” and.
 The SJR data presented below is the weighted average number of citations in the given year for articles published over the past three calendar years (in contrast to the past two years as for the JIF).

 The following graph gives the total number of submissions to (blue) and publications in (red) the Beilstein Journal of Organic Chemistry.